 Computers and printing

-The Robin Li and Melissa Ma Science Library houses 16 cluster computers and 8 public kiosk computers.
+The Robin Li and Melissa Ma Science Library houses 12 cluster computers, 7 public kiosk computers and 4 large screen monitors.
 The cluster computers are dual boot iMacs (Mac OS and Windows) and require SUNet access.
 The public kiosk computers run Windows and have limited access to certain applications and subscription-based online resources.
 All computers have USB ports.

 Computer use policy